A strong-willed individual with over 10,000 hours of experience in software engineering.

 🚦 Traffic Lights

-Traffic lights have phases that can contain the following parts for each direction: left turns
+Traffic lights have phases that can contain the following parts for each direction: left turns, right turns, straights, and left yields.

 Right yields are always assumed to be on.